 How to Practice Suturing

-The only way to learn suturing is to practice it.
+The only way to learn to suture is to practice it.
 Here’s what doctors have to say about how they learned to stitch wounds.

 First Learn to Tie Surgical Knots

 Before you practice suturing with a needle and real sutures, you’ll need to learn how to tie surgical knots.
-It is important that you are able to do this out of muscle memory – meaning you don’t even have to think about it.
+It is vital that you can do this out of muscle memory – meaning you don’t even have to think about it.
 As one doctor said, “Your sutures don’t matter if your knots suck.”

 - Don’t use suture right away.
-Instead, start with something easier – like your shoelaces.
+Instead, start with something more manageable – like your shoelaces.
 You’ll be able to see what you are doing (and any mistakes) easier.
-Once you’ve got the knots down perfectly on shoelaces you can move to thinner materials such as thread or cheap dental floss.
+Once you’ve got the knots down perfectly on shoelaces, you can move to thinner materials such as thread or cheap dental floss.